eneshecan/MP3Encoder/README.md

 * Compilable and runnable on Windows and Linux

 # Compilation
-At least cmake 3.5 should be installed in order to compile.
+cmake minimum required version is 3.5 in order to compile.

 ## Linux
 Change your current directory to the project folder and run the following commands;